encyan187/semantic-toolhub-pipeline/README.md

 You must include the software name with an active GitHub Repo.

-It is also possible to include multiple software names.
+It is also possible to include multiple software names as a list or .csv file.